 The tour finishes with a lakeside ride back to Streeterville, passing the dark depths of Lake Michigan, home to countless deadly shipwrecks, as well as the bright facade of Navy Pier, which long stood abandoned after the Second World War, a perfect place for paranormal activity.

-The tour concludes back at the Bobby’s Bike Hike headquarters after three hours and countless frights!
-At this point, you’ll know why Bobby’s is Chicago’s favorite company for nighttime bicycle tours!
+The haunted tour concludes back at the Bobby’s Bike Hike headquarters after three hours and countless frights!
+At this point, you’ll know why Bobby’s is Chicago’s favorite company for night bike tours!

 Named for Captain George Wellington Streeter, Streeterville is the bustling downtown district east of Michigan Avenue, north of the Chicago RIver.
 Streeterville was founded after megalomaniac George Wellington Streeter ran his boat aground nearby, turning the area into a wild and wicked Red Light district.